 Editor’s Note: “A Church You Should Know” is an occasional feature spotlighting congregations in the Qcity area.

-- Mid-Week Bible Study: Wednesday at noon and 7 p.m.
+- Wednesday Bible study, noon and 7 p.m.

 Q. What is the church’s vision?

-Q. What are the greatest strengths of the church?
+Q. What are the greatest strengths of this church?

 Q. How do you foster spiritual growth for individuals in the church?